-We extend linear reactive elements to nonlinear ones.
-We demonstrate the modelling of nonlinear capacitances on an example - semiconductor diode.
+We extend the handling of linear reactive elements to nonlinear elements.
+We demonstrate the modelling of nonlinear capacitors on an example - semiconductor diode.
 Finally, we show how nonlinear elements are handled in small-signal frequency-domain analysis.

 Complex representation of sinusoidal signals